The types of Hajj

 These types have been differentiated on the basis of some actions performed during these types.
 Here are some details for a layman to understand the difference between the different types of Hajj.

 - The Tammatu: It is kind of interrupted pilgrimage.
 When a person enters the state of Ihram and performs Umrah and then terminates Ihram and enters this state again during the time of pilgrimage for Hajj, he is termed to have performed this type of Hajj.

 For second Ihram, it is not binding on the pilgrim to enter the state of Ihram from Miqat, rather he can wear Ihram right from where he is residing in Makkah.
-On 8th of Dhulhajj, pilgrim must enter the state of Ihram from Masjid e Haram.
+On eighth of Dhulhajj, the Muslim pilgrim must enter the province of Ihram from Masjidul Haram.